Track mileage automatically

 Use the IRS mileage rate to receive mileage reimbursement or deductions for the business-use portion of driving your vehicle.

 The most common way for companies to reimburse employees for business-related driving is through the federal mileage rate.
 Each month, you report the business mileage you’ve driven and receive reimbursement equal to the IRS mileage rate for each mile.
+You can find out more about employee mileage reimbursement in our other guide.

-As a self-employed individual, you can deduct your business mileage expenses from your annual tax return.
+As a self-employed individual, you can deduct your self-employed business mileage expenses from your annual tax return.
 Using the mileage rate set by the IRS, calculate the business mileage you’ve driven throughout the year you’re claiming for and multiply by that year’s set government mileage rate.

 FAQ